Self-guided Approximate Linear Programs: Exact Linear Programs

-The computation of the value function can be conceptually approached via the exact linear program (ELP; see, e.g., pages 131-143 in \citealp{hernandez1996discrete})
+The computation of the value function can be conceptually approached without knowing $\pi^*$ via the exact linear program (ELP; see, e.g., pages 131-143 in \citealp{hernandez1996discrete})

-where $\mathcal{C}$ is the class of continuous functions and $\nu$ is a state-relevance distribution that specifies the relative importance of each state in the state space.
-ELP is a doubly infinite linear program.
-It has continuums of decision variables and constraints, one for each state and state-action pair, respectively.
-ELP is thus intractable to solve directly.
+where $\nu$ is a {state-relevance distribution} that specifies the relative importance of each state in the state space.
+ELP is well defined because Assumption \ref{asm:MDP} ensures that the MDP value function $V^*$ solves the optimality equations $V^*(s) = \min_{a\in\aSpaceS}\{c(s,a) + \gamma \expt[V'(s^\prime) | s,a] \}$ for every $s\in\sSpace$.
+Thus, $V^*$ is an optimal solution to ELP, which follows from its constraints holding as equalities at $V^*$.
+Since $V^*$ is continuous over a compact domain (Assumption \ref{asm:MDP}), it is bounded and the objective function of ELP, which is an expectation of $V^*$, is also bounded.
+However, ELP is intractable to solve since it is a doubly infinite linear program.
+It has continua of decision variables and constraints, one for each state and state-action pair, respectively. \looseness=-1